BenMusak/564-Automated-Robotic-Vision-Light-Configuration/README.md

 - All files that only relates to your own pc should never be included in commits, make sure to add them to gitignore!.
 - All custom environments should be added to gitignore.
 - If you did not create the branch (or if it the main branch), please to not make direct commits, only pull requests.
+- The code sholud follow the topolegy overview

 # Tasks
 - [ ] Update HTML files with appropriate layout.